kshedden/goclaims/README.md

 per bucket, before flushing the bucket to disk

-* __MaxChunk__: Stop processing each SAS file after this number of chunks are read (used for debugging and testing)
+* __MaxChunk__: Stop processing each SAS file after this number of chunks are read (used for debugging and testing).
+If zero, all chunks are read.

 sastocols
 ---------